ahstat/ahstat.github.io/_posts/2017-2-11-Optimizing-GMM-using-EM.md

 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-*Gaussian Mixture Models* (GMM) are a parametric clustering method which models data as a finite mixture of Gaussians.
-The number of Gaussians $$K$$ is the number of clusters and is initially selected.
+A *Gaussian Mixture Model* (GMM) models data as a finite mixture of Gaussians.
+It is often used to perform clustering.
+In this case, the number of Gaussians $$K$$ is the number of clusters and is initially selected.
 Compared to $$K$$-means, GMM allows clusters with uneven variance and density.

-Parameters are usually estimated using an *Expectation-Maximization* (EM) algorithm, its aim being to iteratively increase likelihood of the set.
+Parameters are usually estimated using an *Expectation-Maximization* (EM) algorithm, its aim being to iteratively increase likelihood of the dataset.
 GMM is actually a perfect model to understand how EM is working.

 Many introductions of GMM and EM exist on the web.